The Trading Plan

 - I trade /ES at U.S. session only (9:30-11:30am/2:00-4:00pm ET).

-- If I get a decent win rate in AM, trading PM is totally unnecessary.
+- If I get a winning session in AM, trading PM is totally unnecessary.

 - I keep in mind RTH timeline, Initial Balance, Europe-Bonds close.